aprilhgshin/Black_Wings_Hacks/README.md

 ### Django with default sqlite:
 Inside the blackwingshacks directory, the user_data directory is a demo djanga directory that works with sqlite.

-For demonstration, feel free to manually add a few entries through python3 manage.py shell.
+For demonstration, feel free to manually add a few entries after the command
+$ python3 manage.py shell
 Then, if you run $python3 manage.py runserver and navigate to user_data on the webpage, you'll see the user input example displayed.